-Currently I'm working on a cross-disciplinary project which is supervised by Professor Jo Angouri and Dr Daniel Dauber, and supported during my fieldwork by Professor Rebecca Piekkari from Aalto University School of Business, Finland.
+Currently I'm working on a cross-disciplinary project which is supervised by Professor Jo Angouri and Dr Daniel Dauber.
+My fieldwork adviser is Professor Rebecca Piekkari from Aalto School of Business, Finland.

 My research centres on the lived experience of the multilingual workplace; what opportunities and challenges are associated with employees’ daily realities.
 I am particularly interested in identifying various sensemaking strategies when (non-native) employees try to integrate into their work community.

 Keywords: organizational ethnography; workplace discourse; migration; language & power; professional identity.

 My doctoral project was awarded funding from three prestigious and competitive research bodies: the Economic Social and Research Council (UK), the Foundation for Economic Education (Liikesivistysrahasto, Finland), and the Finnish Academy of Science and Letters (Suomalainen Tiedeakatemia, Finland).